Anglo-Portuguese Alliance: 21st century

-On 13 June 2022, the prime minister of Portugal and the prime minister of the United Kingdom signed a new agreement between the two nations in London, known as the UK-Portugal Joint Declaration on Bilateral Cooperation, thereby reinforcing the Anglo-Portuguese Alliance and confirming its status as the longest-running alliance still in force.
+On 13 June 2022, the Prime Minister of Portugal and the Prime Minister of the United Kingdom signed a new agreement between the two nations in London, known as the UK-Portugal Joint Declaration on Bilateral Cooperation, thereby reinforcing the Anglo-Portuguese Alliance and confirming its status as the longest-running alliance still in force.
 The Joint Declaration was also signed to celebrate the 650th anniversary of the Treaty of Tagilde.

-However, as both countries are members of NATO, their relations are now largely coordinated through that institution, rather than by the bilateral treaty.
+The 650th anniversary of the Anglo-Portuguese Treaty of 1373 was officially commemorated by both nations on 16 June 2023.
+The British government stated at this time that they intend to enter into "a new bilateral Defence Agreement, due to be signed later in the year, set to take our defence cooperation to the next level."

+Both countries continue to be members of the wider military alliance, NATO.